Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling

 \subsection{Compilation Isolation}

-Unlike mutation testing that assumes mutants always compile, patches generated by an APR approach could be uncompilable, leading to a challenge when all patches are woven into the codebase: if any patch is not compilable, the whole codebase cannot compile.
-It is not possible to detect and remove uncompilable patches by individually compiling each patch, because it will nullify the acceleration effect of mutant schemata.
+Unlike mutation testing that assumes mutants always compile, patches generated by an APR approach may not compile, leading to a challenge when all patches are woven into one program: if any patch cannot compile, the whole program cannot compile.
+It is impossible to detect and remove uncompilable patches by individually compiling each patch, because it will nullify the acceleration effect of mutant schemata.

 An intuition to solve this challenge is to rely on the error messages from the compiler: if the error messages could precisely pinpoint all uncompilable code snippets, we can compile the codebase once and then remove the uncompilable patches based on the error messages.